sttts/elastic-etcd/README.md

 The first block of flags is used to control the elastic-etcd algorithm:
 - `-o`: compare [above](#output-format)
-- `--join-strategy`: can be one of prepared, replace, prune, add:
+- `--join-strategy`: can be one of **prepared**, **replace**, **prune**, **add**:
   - **prepare**: assumes that the admin prepares new member entries
-  - **add**: only adds a member until the cluster is full, never removes old members
+  - **add**: adds a member until the cluster is full, never removes old members
-  - **replace** (default): defensively removes a dead member only when a cluster is full
+  - **replace** (default): defensively removes a dead member, i.e. only when a cluster is full.
+Then adds itself.
-  - **prune**: aggressively removes dead members.
+  - **prune**: aggressively removes all dead members.
+Then adds itself.
 - `--client-port`: for health checking using the entries in the discovery service url this port is used.
 At the discovery time there is no client url known, only peer urls.
-To get the current cluster state a client url is necessary though.
+In order to get the current cluster state, a client url is necessary though.
 This of course only works if all client urls of the cluster members use the same port.
 - `--cluster-size`: by default the discovery url cluster size is used to limit addition of new members.
-Using `--cluster-size` this can be overridden.
+Using `--cluster-size` this can be overridden, e.g. to grow a cluster after bootstrapping.

-The second block of flags have the same meaning as for etcd.
+The second block of flags has the same meaning as for etcd.
 Though, the elastic-etcd algorithm might decide to change the values of those flags and pass them to etcd (via one of the output modes).

 ## How To Build